sabithapaulraj/DBMS/EX.NO.3 DML COMMANDS.md

-# EX 2 Data Manipulation Language (DML) Commands and built in functions in SQL
+# EX 3 Data Manipulation Language (DML) Commands and built in functions in SQL
+### DATE : 23/08/2023
 ## AIM:
 To create a manager database and execute DML queries using SQL.